J-Siu/johnsiu.com/content/blog/macos-anaconda-brew.md

 How to make Anaconda and Homebrew play nicely together.
 <!--more-->

 Anaconda is a popular python development environment across platforms.
 However, on MacOS, though Homebrew by default install python as `python3`, it may still create issue sometimes.
-This blog present a simple way to minimize potential conflict between the two.
+This blog will look at the official and unofficial way to minimize potential conflict between the two.

 ### Install Anaconda